Data Firm Leaks 48 Million User Profiles it Scraped From Facebook, LinkedIn, Others - Slashdot

 Facebook, Equifax and the like should be punished for their so-called "lapses in security".

 4 scumbags and a data scientist.
-(Score:4, Informative)
+(Score:5, Informative)

 Here is their publicly available personal info.